Judiciary of Serbia

-The judiciary of Serbia (правосуђе Србије) is a branch of the government of Serbia that interprets and applies the laws of Serbia, ensuring equal justice under law, and to provide a mechanism for dispute resolution.
+The judiciary of Serbia (правосуђе Србије) is a branch of the government of Serbia that interprets and applies the laws of Serbia, ensuring equal justice under law, and providing a mechanism for dispute resolution.
 The legal system of Serbia is a civil law system, historically influenced by Germanic and, to a lesser degree, French law, as well as Yugoslav law, but in the process of the accession of Serbia to the European Union, the legal system is being completely harmonised with European Union law.
 The Constitution of Serbia provides for an independent judiciary, led by the Supreme Court.
 The Ministry of Justice handles the administration of judiciary, including paying salaries and constructing new courthouses, as well as administering the prison system.

-Judicial Organization
+Judicial organization

 The judiciary of Serbia is a three-tiered system of courts with the Supreme Court (Врховни суд) standing at the highest tier.
 The Supreme Court is the highest court of appeal and court of cassation for both types of jurisdiction that exist (courts of general jurisdiction and courts of special jurisdiction).